victor141516/nomachine-docker-base/README.md

-# X2Go Docker base image
+# NoMachine Docker base image

 ## See Firefox.Dockerfile as example
 Run the Firefox example with: